Sridev07/Hawkeye-system/README.md

 it will track the ball and batsman height and the coordinates will be saved to coordinates.txt.
 2) run 3d.py to visualize the results(ball trajectory will be shown) record the results thus hawkeye system is made.

+Additionally for yolov9 :
+use run notebook.ipynb one for detection and one for tracking